 In terms of RAM, the entry-level Surface Pro 7 has 4GB RAM (not recommended, it's not enough) while storage options start at 128GB SSD, through 256GB, 512GB, and even a maximum 1TB option.
 There is also a microSD card slot on the new Surface Pro 7 but no 4G LTE option as yet.

 The Surface Pro 7 has an 8-megapixel rear camera and 5-megapixel front camera, which is capable of Full HD 1080p video recording.
 It can also use Windows Hello for facial recognition when logging on.

-The iPad Pro 12.9 features dual rear cameras: a 12MP megapixel wide lens (ƒ/1.8 aperture) and a 10MP ultra-wide lens (ƒ/2.4 aperture) with a 125 field of view.
+The iPad Pro 12.9 features dual rear cameras, the same as in the 2020 iPad Pro.
+This includes a 12MP megapixel wide lens (ƒ/1.8 aperture) and a 10MP ultra-wide lens (ƒ/2.4 aperture) with a 125 field of view.
 It also supports 4K video recording and Smart HDR.
 A third sensor is a LiDAR scanner for advanced ARKit apps.
-There's also a 7-megapixel front camera - the same as the older iPad Pro.
+There's also a 7-megapixel front camera - the same as older iPad Pros.
 This front camera is also used for Face ID.

 Surface Pro 7 vs Apple iPad Pro 12.9: Connections and ports

 - Surface Pro 7: microSD, 1 x USB-C and USB-A, 1 x Surface Connect, headphone jack

 - iPad Pro 12.9: 1 x USB-C, headphone jack

 The Microsoft Surface Pro 7 features USB-C at last in addition to the older USB-A standard and a very welcome microSD card reader.
 Thanks to the advent of USB-C there's no longer a Mini DisplayPort.
 Again there's a Type Cover port to connect up the keyboard.